pretix/pretix-docs/docs/topics/payment-providers.md

 ![Payment Settings](../../assets/screens/payment-providers/payment-settings.png)

 Browse to [Your Event] → "Settings" → "Payment".
-The "Payment providers" tab displays the list of active payment providers.
-Every payment provider that you have enabled the plugin for on the "Plugins" page appears in this list.
-By default, this list includes Bank transfer, Gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
+The "payment providers" tab displays the list of active payment providers.
+Every payment provider that you have enabled the plugin for on the "plugins" page appears in this list.
+By default, this list includes bank transfer, gift card, PayPal, SEPA debit and Stripe with gift card enabled and all other entries disabled.
 You can edit and enable the payment providers by clicking the "⚙ Settings" button next to them.

 Each payment method requires some mandatory information and settings before you can enable it.
-For example, the settings page for bank transfer requires you to enter your bank details and to check a box confirming that you have understood the special conditions that apply to this payment method.
+For example, the settings page for bank transfer requires you to enter your bank details and to check a box confirming that you have understood the specific conditions that apply to this payment method.

 You can also apply a wide range of optional settings to each payment provider.
 For example, you can restrict availability of the payment method by date, country and sales channel.